 The language of Section 1045 and Revenue Procedure 98-48 are still vague about whether an entity reinvestment may count for a QSB stock purchased by an individual partner election.
 Because many venture capital funds distribute stock that is sold by the partners, this question is important.
 If a partnership is allowed to purchase replacement QSB stock to satisfy the requirements of a partner’s election, the IRS will have to give us additional guidance on how to allocate the entity’s dollars of replacement QSB stock among the partners.

 A reasonable approach with careful record keeping that documents the allocation should be acceptable.
 The Section 1045 election is available for sales of QSB stock occurring after the August 5, 1997 date, and may be made by the extended due date for filing the income tax return for the year in which the QSB stock is sold.

-California does not conform to the 75 percent and 100 percent exclusions applied for federal tax purpose.
-California allows exclusion of 50 percent of gain from disposition of QSBS and conforms to Section 1045 gain deferral for QSBS sales made before January 1, 2013, but requires:
+California does not conform to the 75 percent and 100 percent exclusions applied for federal tax purposes.
+California allows exclusion of 50 percent of the gain from disposition of QSBS and conforms to Section 1045 rollover example gain deferral for QSBS sales made before January 1, 2013, but requires:

-• At least 80 percent of the corporation’s payroll be attributable employment located within California during substantially all of the holding period and
+• At least 80 percent of the corporation’s payroll be attributable to employment located within California during substantially all of the holding period.

 • At least 80 percent of the corporation’s assets be used in the active conduct of qualified trade or business within California during substantially all of the holding period.

-California also does not conform to the AMT tax preference applied for federal tax purpose.
-It picks up one half of the gain exclusion, i.e. 25 percent of total gain from disposition of QSBS, as a tax preference item.
+California also does not conform to the AMT tax preference applied for federal tax purposes.
+It picks up one half of the gain exclusion, i.e. 25 percent of the total gain from disposition of QSBS, as a tax preference item.